decred/dcrdocs/docs/index.md

 ## How Does it Work?
 Stakeholders make and enforce the blockchain's consensus rules, set a course for future development, and decide how the project's treasury is used to fund it.
 Decred's blockchain is similar to Bitcoin's, but with major aspects of [governance](governance/overview.md) baked into the protocol.

-To align incentives, block rewards are split between PoW miners, stakeholders and the Decred Treasury, which funds the project.
+To align incentives, block rewards are split between Proof-of-Work (PoW) miners, stakeholders and the Decred Treasury, which funds the project.

 Subsidy | Party
 ---     | ---